By Jerry W. Jones, MD FACEP FAAEM

 Edição impressa

 Now available on Amazon, this clinically focused reference delivers a comprehensive framework for identifying Occlusion Myocardial Infarction (OMI) using high‑precision ECG interpretation and ischemic pattern recognition.
 It emphasizes the electrophysiologic basis of ischemia, detailing how coronary occlusion produces specific ECG patterns—from subtle repolarization abnormalities to high‑risk morphologies that traditional STEMI criteria often miss.
+This book is a “must-have” for The Masterclass in Advanced Electrocardiography where an entire DAY is spent learning about ischemia and infarction!

 Core ischemic ECG physiology — how transmural and subendocardial ischemia alter vectors, ST‑segments, T‑waves, and QRS morphology.